peteamiri/Tutorials/AWS/AmazonWebServices.md

 data is compressed to optimize storage utilization
 It uses only columns and no tables
 No Indexing, No views,
-Advanced Comppressions for a specific data types Provides Encyrption for data in Transit
+Advanced Compressions for a specific data types Provides Encyrption for data in Transit
 1-128 Nodes you are not charged for leader node only for compute nodes Two Components: